brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-25-wilsons-house-controller.markdown

 * Watch the actual humidity and wind velocity outside the house
 * Easily configurable - the API was developed to be agile and flexible.
 It's only necessary to have an Excel sheet and after the start API, the system is configured.
 E.g: new sensors, new gates, etc.

-In this project, since the API and the database would run on a Raspberry 24/7, was developed a shell script that could install all system on a new raspberry.
-All this setup was tested using a Raspberry emulator.
+In this project, since the API and the database would run on a Raspberry 24/7, I developed a shell script that could install the system on a new raspberry.
+I tested this setup using a Raspberry emulator.

 [![Video of the final result]({{site.baseurl}}/assets/img/project_wilsonshousecontroller/6.png)](https://www.youtube.com/watch?v=eyZEG0dXo7Q)